-(In fairness to Davenport, he wrote this at a time when anthropologists still debated whether all the human races actually constituted a single human species.
+In fairness to Davenport, he wrote this at a time when anthropologists still debated whether all the human races actually constituted a single human species.
 Those who argued that they did still believed the races to be separated by vast differences.
 But even if he could grudgingly compliment the almost-white, Davenport suffered the same vapors from miscegenation as the next person.
 In 1929, he and anthropologist Morris Steggerda published Race Crossing in Jamaica.
 The two examined their human subjects with a timed, block-arrangement exercise that bore the memorable name of Knox Moron Test.
 They concluded:

 Given Davenport's certainty that everything that mattered came down to inheritance, and given his confidence in his own superior breeding, an ironic thread ran through his own life: youthful rebellion against parental authority.

 Davenport's mother was doting and indulgent, but his father was puritanical, caring little for his son's dreams of pursuing science.
 After writing his father a 20-page letter outlining his career goals, Davenport received the disheartening answer that all that mattered was how much money he could make for himself and, perhaps more importantly, his dad.
 He eventually defied his father and pursued a career in biology.

 Davenport married a smart, scientifically inclined woman like himself, and they had three children: Millia ("Billie"), Jane and Charles Jr. When Billie was born, her dad assumed she would be like him: enthusiastic about nature, studious, pious and careful about managing money.
 The eugenics expert couldn't have been more wrong about his own daughter (pictured with the family above).
 Adopting androgynous dress in vogue at the time, she became a flapper.
 She married a fellow bohemian who soon abandoned her for another woman.
 Then she married a millionaire.
 To her father's horror, it was a Jewish millionaire with children from a previous marriage.
 That marriage eventually dissolved, too.
 Between Billie's failure to make a lasting match, Jane's husband's failure to live up to the eugenic ideal of robust health, and little Charlie Davenport's untimely death from polio, America's foremost eugenicist left behind no grandchildren.